hungdev/react-native-instagram-login/readme.md

 # Logout

+Currently the react-native-cookies library is not working, so we cannot delete cookies, so temporary the solution is to disable cookies on webview.

-To logout use clear cookies by using https://github.com/joeferraro/react-native-cookies
+~To logout use clear cookies by using https://github.com/joeferraro/react-native-cookies~

 ```js
 import CookieManager from 'react-native-cookies';